Have you experienced the WordPress admin broken issues? In today’s write-up, let’s learn how to fix broken functionality issues in WordPress.

 PHP

-If your site is not running with the latest PHP core, your site could experience broken functionalities.
+If your site is not running with the latest PHP core, it could experience broken functionalities.
+Here, the point depends on the newest version of PHP.

 Why?
-WordPress, as a CMS, is based on PHP – a web scripting language used to create, run, and manage dynamic applications on the Web.
+WordPress, as a CMS, is based on PHP, a web scripting language used to create, run, and manage dynamic applications on the Web.
+So, PHP provides ground-level support for WordPress scripts.
+In this case, ensure the latest PHP version is installed on the server.

-In this case – you can see if the Tools page in WordPress dashboard shows prompts to update PHP.
-If, for example, you cannot access WordPress dashboard, you should see in Hosting cPanel, if your site’s PHP needs updating.
+In this case – you can see if the Tools page in the WordPress dashboard shows prompts to update PHP.
+If, for example, you cannot access the WordPress dashboard, you should see in Hosting cPanel if your site’s PHP needs updating.

 In this case – you can update your site’s PHP in the hosting cPanel options or ask your hosting support channel for more information and assistance.